-We promote diversity in our organization as we believe that diversity and inclusion are essential for companies to attain sound growth and ensure happiness for all employees.
-Here, diversity means an employee-friendly workplace that accepts different personnel "assets" (one in which all people regardless of their gender, age, disability or nationality, enjoy their work) and includes diverse values and ideas that move the company forward.
+We consider diversity to be one of our most important management strategies as we believe that diversity and inclusion are essential for companies to attain sound growth and ensure happiness for all employees.
+We strive to promote diversity in order to utilize new values and ideas coming from an employee-friendly workplace that accepts different people regardless of their gender, age, disabilities or nationality.

 Strengthening and Maintaining Initiative to Promote Active Participation of Women